hacks-guide/Guide-WiiU/docs/extras/dump-wii-games.md

 ---
 Dumping your Discs allows you to: play them on a Wii emulator (namely Dolphin), play them using a USB/SD Card loader such as Wiiflow, make Virtual Console injects that can be installed on a Wii U formatted USB drive or the NAND and launched from the Wii U Menu.

-?> Dumping Wii games require a working Homebrew setup on vWii, so make sure to finish the [vWii Modding guide](vwii-modding) beforehand.
+?> Dumping Wii games require a working homebrew setup on vWii, so make sure to finish the [vWii Modding guide](vwii-modding) beforehand.

 ### What You Need